Office Hours

 Excellent opportunity to gather information on potential careers and employers.
 Build your confidence in speaking and networking with recruiters.

-If you have not done so already, Register with Career Services and gain access to summer jobs, internships, employer/industry information, resume database, on-campus interviews & more!
+If you have not done so already, log into HANDSHAKE to gain access to summer jobs, internships, employer/industry information, on-campus interviews & more!

 GPA is often considered for internships and full time opportunities.
 Don't forget why you are here.